1) Educational Preparation:

 - 2010 – 2012.
 Designed (with students and partner community, San Pablo, Tacaná, Guatemala) and directed “Guateca” a 2-month collaborative, appropriate technology summer school in San Pablo.
 Three trips to San Pablo with a total of 37 Cal Poly students and approximately the same number of Guatemalan students.

 - 2007.
 Introduced two “Appropriate Technology” classes (UNIV-391, UNIV-392) for collaborative development with communities lacking economic resources.

-- 2019: 5 senior projects: 2 physics majors and 2 ME group senior projects related to Solar Electric Cooking and 1 ME group senior project on Solar Electric Cooling.
+- 2019: 5 senior projects: Three are ME group senior projects related to Insulated Solar Electric Cooking and Solar Electric Cooling.
+Two are related to solar electric cooking.
 Three weeks spent in Ghana with four research students, founding a company to produce solar electric cooking, summarized in this video.

 - 2018: 1 senior project (on energy policy), considerable student research in developing diode heating, working with many research students and a Malawi NGO.

 - 2017: 4 senior projects in Energy Efficiency, Insulation, and Direct Consumption of Photovoltaic Electricity for Cooking and Ice Production.
 17 students and 3 professors.